Use the quick links below to jump to a particular section of our sights and activities coverage for Luang Prabang.

-By the time some travellers reach Luang Prabang, they declare they are “templed-out”.
-But comparing Angkor Wat to the temples of Luang Prabang is like comparing apples to mangosteens.
-Luang Prabang has a whopping 34 UNESCO-protected temples to choose from and if there’s one must see it’s Wat Xieng Thong, considered the finest in all of ...
+Luang Prabang has a whopping 34 UNESCO-protected temples to explore.
+If there’s one must see, it’s Wat Xieng Thong, considered the finest in all of ...
 Read more about Wat Xieng Thong .

 Centrally located on Sisavangvong Road and an important site during the annual Pimai Lao festival, Wat Mai is one of the city's most photographed temples.
 Founded at the end of the 18th century, construction, additions and expansions of this temple beside the Royal Palace meant it wasn't finished until the late 1890s (the temple was spared during the Black Flag attack).
 Further structures were ...
 Read more about Wat Mai .